OWASP/owasp-istg/src/03_test_cases/firmware/README.md

 **Remediation**

-Firmware build processes should enable security hardening features at the compiler and linker level:

-- Enable PIE by compiling with `-fPIE` and linking with `-pie`

-- Enable stack canaries by compiling with `-fstack-protector-strong`

-- Enable full RELRO by linking with `-z relro -z now`

-- Enable FORTIFY_SOURCE by compiling with `-D_FORTIFY_SOURCE=2 -O1` (minimum optimization level required; `-D_FORTIFY_SOURCE=3` is available in newer toolchains such as GCC 12+ for broader coverage)

-- NX is enabled by default in most modern toolchains; verify it is not explicitly disabled with `-z execstack`

-Build system configurations should be audited to ensure hardening flags are applied consistently across all compiled components, including third-party libraries included in the firmware.
-On cross-compiled firmware for ARM, MIPS, or ARM64 targets, all five mitigations are supported; however, toolchain defaults may differ from those of desktop platforms and should be explicitly verified.
+The firmware build process should enable the exploit mitigations supported by the toolchain — PIE, stack canaries, full RELRO, and FORTIFY_SOURCE — and apply them consistently across all compiled components, including bundled third-party libraries.
+Note that toolchain defaults for cross-compiled targets may differ from those of desktop platforms and should be verified explicitly rather than assumed.

 **References**